input-output-hk/haskell.nix/docs/user-guide.md

 unwanted builds (for instance when the contents of `dist-newstyle` are modified by cabal).
 It is important that `src` is the root directory of the repo (so `cleanGit` can find the `.git` directory).
-If the project is not at the root of the git also pass `subDir` to `cleanGit` with the location of the project relative to `src` as a string.
+If the project is not at the root of the repo, then also pass `subDir` to `cleanGit` with the location of the project relative to `src` as a string.
 For example:

 ```